 If the court considers a driver guilty of exceeding the speed limit of 25 kilometres or more, it is compelled by the Act to issue a minimum licence suspension period.

-Under the Road Safety Rules 2009, the following maximum fines apply if the court considers a driver guilty or the infringement notice is not objected to:
+Under the Road Safety Rules 2009, the following maximum fines apply if the court finds a driver guilty or an infringement notice is issued and is not objected to:

 - 20 penalty units or $3,109 for driving more than 45 kilometres above the speed limit;